 Reca Restaurant

-One of the first things you’ll notice upon arriving at Reca Farm and Resort is their cozy restaurant, which is visible right from the parking lot.
-Its open-air design and swing chairs immediately set a relaxing, countryside vibe—perfect for that much-needed break from the city.
+One of the first things you’ll notice at Reca Farm and Resort is their cozy restaurant, visible from the parking lot.
+Its open-air design and swing chairs give off a relaxing countryside vibe—perfect after leaving the city behind.